Vyral/justin-udy/_posts/2025-08-30-when-should-you-reduce-your-wasatch-front-listing-price.md

 {% include excerpt.html %}

 Sellers hesitate to lower their price because an appraiser gave them a specific value, a neighbor sold at a higher price, or they have invested heavily in improvements.
 Deciding whether a price cut is needed requires a close look at the data and understanding how the market is moving.
-Here's everything you need to consider:
+Here’s everything you need to consider:

 **1\.
 Examine the inventory.** The first step is to examine inventory.
 In the Wasatch Front, active listings are up about 30% compared to last year.
 In some areas, inventory is up 70%.
 This means more options for buyers and more competition for sellers.
 The market today is not the same as it was a year ago, so both sides need to adjust expectations.